YuvalBecker/Smart-transfer-learning/README.md

 Distribution similarity test:

-We calculate for each layer and kernel it’s distribution, we repeat the process for both pre-trained dataset activations and for the new dataset activations. aggregatio_pre (i,layer,kernel)~ 〖p(layer,kernel)〗_correct
+We calculate for each layer and kernel it’s distribution, we repeat the process for both pre-trained dataset activations and for the new dataset activations.

-aggregatio_new (i,layer,kernel)~ 〖p(layer,kernel)〗_unkown
+aggregatio_pre (i,layer,kernel) ~ p_correct(layer,kernel)

+aggregatio_new (i,layer,kernel) ~ p_unknown(layer,kernel)

 Given the calculated two distributions for every kernel we perform a statistic test to measure the similarity between the distributions.

-Statistic Test(〖p(layer,kernel)〗_correct,〖p(layer,kernel)〗_unkown )
+Statistic Test(p_correct(layer,kernel) , p_unknown(layer,kernel))